 You can walk along the center of the valley downhill (from east to west) or up hill (starting from the lake and walking up the path).
 We recommend the former path since it is easier to walk down the steep descent of the valley.

 An aerial photo of the area is seen below, indicating the major points of interest.
-You can point & click on the purple points to navigate to the selected point.

 The water systems were discovered during an archaeological survey which was conducted as part of the park design by KKL.
-The archaeologists determined that the twin Roman aqueducts, which are composed of modular stone units, were constructed during the 3rd or 4th C AD.
+The archaeologists determined that the twin Roman aqueducts, which are composed of modular stone units, were constructed during the 3rd or 4th century AD.
 Their construction was required in order to supply the growing water needs of the Roman city of Emmaus Nicopolis.